LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/StringLocalization/string-localization.md

 indicator: messaging
 ---

 The SDK contains language folders for each language supported.
-For a list of supported languages, see [LiveEngage System Requirements and Language Support](https://ce-sr.s3.amazonaws.com/CA/Admin/Sys%20req/System%20requirements.pdf).
+For a list of supported languages, see [Conversational Cloud System Requirements and Language Support](https://ce-sr.s3.amazonaws.com/CA/Admin/Sys%20req/System%20requirements.pdf).
 Each folder contains LPLocalizable.strings file for a specific language.

 The example below contains four language folders: